AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 **Set-Up**
 The subteam cut the pipe to be a particular length prior to taking measurements.
-1. Acquire: a transparent PVC pipe of approximately 1” diameter, a Sawzall reciprocating saw, colored tape in two shades, permanent markers, measuring tape, and a caliper.
+1. Acquire a transparent PVC pipe of approximately 1” diameter, a Sawzall reciprocating saw, colored tape in two shades, permanent markers, measuring tape, and a caliper.
 2. Use a measuring tape and marker to indicate a length of 0.5 m on the PVC pipe.
 Cut the PVC pipe using the Sawzall such that it matches this length.
 3. Wrap tape of opposing colors on opposing ends of the pipe, but *leave several inches between the edge of the pipe and the tape itself*.
 The tape should be several inches from the edge of the pipe.
 Use this tape to maintain consistent awareness of the ends of the pipe.